chrissix666/Jellyfin-Random-Button/README.md

 ---

-## 💡 Further attempts were made, but I failed:
+## 💡 Further attempts were made, but I failed

 Initially, I tried to make the script more general by doing it without library IDs, but unfortunately, I couldn’t manage it.

-I also tried that when I go from the main view to random, and then switch between movie, set, and series, it wouldn’t lock afterwards, but would continue shuffling as long as the shuffle button is pressed.
-I even managed to implement a sort of memory with lastItemUsed.
-Unfortunately, it didn’t forget the lastItem when it was supposed to, resulting in random results instead of returning to the locked state.
-Also tried to equate seasons and episodes with the series, so that they wouldn’t have a fallback but would continue shuffling series.
-I think that’s possible too, but I wasn’t successful.
+I also tried to avoid locking when switching between movie, set, and series from the Home View, but it didn’t work reliably.
+Attempts to store temporary state like `lastItemUsed` caused incorrect behavior and stale results instead of returning to the expected fallback.

-Furthermore, I tried that if I land on a TV show, the next shuffle would shuffle a season, and the following one an episode, but that didn’t work either.
-The same happened when I tried to shuffle a collection, and then shuffle a movie from it next—also without success.
-I also attempted to implement a 'sub-shuffle button' that would only appear for collections, series, or seasons.
-However, I had trouble restricting its visibility: it was supposed to appear only in the respective container, but the buttons either always appeared or didn’t appear at all.
+I tried equating seasons and episodes with the series to avoid fallback behavior, and also experimented with different shuffle depths (series → season → episode), but without success.
+The same applied to shuffling collections and then shuffling items inside them.

-I also tried to get randomness for other labels like tags, genres, studios, and actors.
-For the tags, I even managed to shuffle pre-stored tags.
-The problem: I couldn’t limit it to the current library or media type.
-It always showed a random tag from all the tags in the Jellyfin database, completely unfiltered.
-I couldn’t find a way to narrow it down properly.
-Maybe someone knows how to limit that.
+I also experimented with a secondary “sub-shuffle” button for collections, series, or seasons, but had trouble restricting its visibility to the correct UI containers.

-Edit: I will also try to see if it’s possible, when you’re on an actor and there are media available (movies, series, episodes), to shuffle something from that.
+Further attempts were made to introduce randomness for tags, genres, studios, and actors.
+While tag shuffling partially worked, it could not be limited to the current library or media type and always returned global results.

-I published this in the hope that someone who knows coding stuff better might take a look.
-I only worked on it with a few hours of time and a lot of help from ChatGPT.
-To be honest, I have very little understanding of coding itself and what it actually means.
-I’m not a coder.
-I would be grateful if someone could find the right code snippets and help make the shuffle code smarter and more flexible.
-Much appreciated
+I published this in the hope that someone with more coding experience might take a look.
+I worked on this with limited time and a lot of help from ChatGPT.
+I’m not a coder, and I’d appreciate any improvements or ideas to make the shuffle behavior smarter and more flexible.